json-schema-org/community/current-work/README.md

 ## More?

 @relequestual had some ideas on how automation could make this easier to use and encourage engagement, but it lead to a rabbit hole of questions and looking at docs and there wasn't any low-hanging fruit to be had.
 He intends to write up some suggestions on this soon.

+## I have a suggestion on this process...

+Great, let's hear it!
+Create a new [Discussion](https://github.com/json-schema-org/community/discussions) and let's talk.